Security-Onion-Solutions/securityonion-docs/support.rst

 https://securityonionsolutions.com

 .. tip::
-  Purchasing from Security Onion Solutions help to support development of Security Onion as a free and open source platform!
+  Purchasing from Security Onion Solutions helps to support development of Security Onion as a free and open source platform!

 Community Support
 -----------------